 Meaning

-In the quote “I don’t get angry very often.
+“I don’t get angry very often.
 I lose my temper rarely.
 And when I do, there’s always a legitimate cause.
 Normally I have a great lightness of being.
-I take things in a very happy, amused way.,” the emphasis is on happiness.
-It highlights the thought that happiness is found in simple moments while implying that gratitude invites more joy.
+I take things in a very happy, amused way.” presents a viewpoint centered on happiness.
+It implies that joy grows from gratitude and balance and encourages us to remember that happiness is shaped by mindset.

 Theme